hyperskill/intro-to-github/README.md

 W OLeary

 Once the project has been forked - you are free to modify/edit/change your copy.
 No update is made to the master copy.

+20 Oct 2021
+Change and create a pull ruquest.